USB-C Is a Mess—How to Navigate It

 The problems with USB-C

 As we’ve noted above, seeing a USB-C port on the bottom of your phone or the side of your laptop only tells you part of the story: Not all USB-C sockets are created equal.
-What you can actual do with it depends on the tech built into the cables you’re using, and the tech the manufacturer has decided to build into the port.
+What you can actually do with it depends on the tech built into the cables you’re using, and the tech the manufacturer has decided to build into the port.

 Advertisement